jmseo1204/mctd/README.md

 This is the **official Pytorch implementation** of Monte Carlo Tree Diffusion (MCTD) and Fast Monte Carlo Tree Diffusion (Fast-MCTD).

-This code includes the implementation of MCTD and Fast-MCTD for cube tasks (robot arm manipulation tasks).
+This code includes the implementation of MCTD and Fast-MCTD for point and ant maze tasks.

 ## Monte Carlo Tree Diffusion (MCTD)